gautriv/gitfortechnicalwriters/index.md

 summary: These brief instructions will help you understand what Git is, why technical writers might use it, and how you can quickly get started with Git.
 ---

-If you’re here, you either want to learn Git or review how well I’ve prepared this course (Yes, you are an experienced writer or developer).
+If you’re here, you either want to learn Git or review how well I’ve prepared this course (yes, you are an experienced writer or developer).
 I created this course for technical writers new to Git.
 If you are a seasoned writer, it can serve as a refresher.

 I did not create this course for the Developer community.
 So if you are a developer, you may find basic things in this course.
 Therefore, I would suggest that you review this course holistically.